Provides an introduction to the agricultural best prospect industry sectors in this country.

 For instance:

-- As western consumption patterns are emerging especially among the younger consumers, exports of sweets and snack foods offer lucrative opportunities.
+• As western consumption patterns are emerging, especially among the younger consumers, exports of sweets and snack foods offer lucrative opportunities.

 Prospects in tourism and catering

-High quality U.S. beef has good prospects at full-service, white tablecloth restaurants, targeting both upper end domestic consumers and tourists.
+Gastro-tourism drives sales in Budapest, but fine dining initiatives are emerging in the countryside as well.
+High quality U.S. beef has good prospects at full-service, white tablecloth restaurants, targeting tourists and upper end domestic consumers.

 Prospects in food processing

-About 4,400 food businesses are operating in the country.
+Thousands of food businesses are operating in the country.
 Imports of out-season or unavailable ingredients, additives, and packaging materials as well as technologies can provide further export opportunities.

 Useful information is also available to exporters in FAS Budapest’s Food and Agricultural Import Regulations and Standards (FAIRS) narrative and FAIRS export certificate report.